 The multiplicity of lives alluded to in The Dinner Party would be impossible to take in except for one overarching fact communicated throughout the art: all these remarkable human beings were female.
 In the 21st century, for the Western world, the existence of women of achievement is not big news.
 But in 1979 (when The Dinner Party premiered), it was paradigm-shattering.

-It was more than news—it was a major challenge to academic and artistic tradition that the subject matter of women's achievements was adequate for a monumental work of art.
-Developing this subject matter, expressing it traditionally—i.e., on a heroic scale—in media that were considered beneath the standard of fine art, working openly with scores of studio participants and acknowledging their role in the production of art—in all these ways Judy Chicago defied tradition, and challenged the usual boundaries of the contemporary art world.
+It was more than news.
+It was a major challenge to academic and artistic tradition that the subject matter of women's achievements was adequate for a monumental work of art.
+Developing this subject matter; expressing it traditionally on a heroic scale in media that were considered beneath the standard of fine art; working openly with scores of studio participants and acknowledging their role in the production of art, in all these ways Judy Chicago defied tradition and challenged the usual boundaries of the contemporary art world.

 As The Dinner Party traveled, the culture it was part of slowly shifted.
 Women's studies joined existing specialties on college campuses.
-Women's rights were slowly won in the workplace, the courtroom and the schoolyard.
+Women's rights were slowly won in the workplace, the courtroom, and the schoolyard.
 Some churches yielded to women's demands for leadership roles.
-And in the art world, trends that had first emerged in California Feminist art began to sweep the country among young artists both male and female.
-Materials ranging from fabric toys to paper clips became part of contemporary artmaking.
+In the art world trends that had first emerged in California Feminist Art began to sweep the country among young artists both male and female.
+Materials ranging from fabric toys to paper clips became part of contemporary art making.
 Personal subject matter made a comeback.
 Installation art became a standard, and historical troves were mined to yield narrative art and post-modern commentary on history.
 The world, even the art world, began to catch up to the point from which Judy Chicago had begun The Dinner Party.

 Finding a Home

-The Trustees gave Sackler a standing ovation for her role in preserving the controversial Dinner Party and in 2012, Dr. Sackler was celebrated by the museum for her vision in establishing the Elizabeth A. Sackler Center for Feminist Art — which, with The Dinner Party, accounts for a large percentage of the museum’s attendance.
+The trustees gave Sackler a standing ovation for her role in preserving the controversial Dinner Party and in 2012, Dr. Sackler was celebrated by the museum for her vision in establishing the Elizabeth A. Sackler Center for Feminist Art.
+The Dinner Party, accounts for a large percentage of the museum’s attendance.